matter-labs/zksync-web-era-docs/docs/dev/developer-guides/bridging/l1-l2-interop.md

 ### Priority queue

-The priority queue provides a censorship-resistant way to interact with zkSync Era in case the operator becomes malicious or unavailable.
+The priority queue provides a permissionless way to interact with zkSync Era in case the operator becomes malicious or unavailable.

 The priority queue functions in a similar way it did in the previous version of zkSync.
 For the full picture, we explain the priority queue on zkSync Lite before detailing the new design in zkSync Era.